 "As always, Dr. Morton, a search for the truth."

 Morton was incredibly handsome, not much taller than Natalie herself.
-Sporting a tailored black raisin suit, white shirt, and silk tie, Morton looked almost preppy.
-He had oily black hair, combed back, and a handsome face that was cleanly shaven on the cheeks but with a slight five o'clock shadow elsewhere.
+Morton looked almost preppy, wearing a tailored black raisin suit, a white shirt, and a silk tie.

-Looking at the photographs decorating the walls of his office, Natalie quipped: "Nice Caribbean pictures.
+Looking at the photographs decorating the walls of his office, Natalie quipped.

+"Nice Caribbean pictures.
 Saint Martin?"

 "Saint Bart’s," he said, looking at her suspiciously.
 "Have a seat, Ms. Rumsfort."

 He settled into his executive chair as Natalie pulled one of the office chairs up to his desk and put her notes and paper on his business desk.
-She uncorked her Sharpie and looked up at him, saying: "Shall we begin?"
+She uncorked her Sharpie and looked at him.

+"Shall we begin?"

 Morton did not respond, just stared at her warily.

-"Doctor Morton, I've been to a lot of facilities in my work, including some very secure military bases.
+"Doctor Morton, I've been to many facilities in my work, including some very secure military bases.
 This building is, by comparison, a veritable fortress.
 Why such security for a software house?"

 "There's an adage in the software engineering business, Ms. Rumsfort.
 It's ‘never write software that you can buy or steal.’
 We have a lot of trade secrets in the code we write and thus must secure our intellectual property to prevent competitors from accessing and stealing it.